 Crowdfunding for a Business Startup: Added Value

-Apart from adding monetary value, crowdfunding for a business startup can also be helpful in learning about how to make businesses successful.
+The process of crowdfunding can also be helpful in learning about how to make businesses successful.
 It helps small business owners have a wide network of potential customers, mentors or even beta-testers of your product.
-It is very useful for small businesses, as it helps them find out which parts of their business they need to improve upon, to grow further.
+It is very useful for small businesses, as it helps them to find out what needs improvement, to grow further.

 Crowdfunding is a built-in crowdsourcing network, which is interested in helping businesses be successful, by offering a wide level of expertise and support when businesses need it, and this can be from your investors or the crowdfunding platform that you are a part of.